 Click the

-Compare button at the top.Your active solution in the 3D Solution Viewer becomes the First Solution.
+Compare button at the top.Your active solution in the 3D Solution Viewer becomes the Primary Solution.

-First Solution dropdown and select a study then solution from the list.To select the Second Solution, click the
+Primary Solution dropdown and select a study then solution from the list.To select the Secondary Solution, click the

 list.